agoryuno/xml_orm/README.md

 dataset into a DB.
 This ORM, however, is general enough for use with any XML datasets.

+It is designed to be smaller and more focused than something like SqlAlchemy which can do this and more.

 It is designed to translate XML into SQL and allows the user to declare "embedded" tables - tables with records in XML tags inside XML tags for the records of a higher level table.